Clothing fetish: Swimwear

 Swimwear fetishism is a sexual fetish relating to swimwear.
 It can also involve printed or electronic material with swimwear being worn.

 Jackets and coats

-Jacket fetishism is usually associated with the fixation or attraction to padded nylon jackets – though it can also be associated with leather jackets, particularly in association with Bondage (BDSM).
+Jacket fetishism is usually associated with the fixation or attraction to jackets – though it can also be associated with leather or down jackets, particularly in association with Bondage (BDSM).
 In a survey, researchers at the University of Bologna found that 9% of members of online fetish groups were in groups related to upper-body wear such as jackets.

 Jeans

 The style and cut of jeans can also enhance their sexual appeal to fetishists of either gender.
 Jeans without pockets on the back are sometimes viewed as showing off one's buttocks and therefore more flattering.
 Stretch jeans are often viewed as attractive because they have the appearance of being skin tight, while not binding like regular denim jeans would.
 An example of fetish denim would be "Zip Around Jeans", so called because their zipper unzips starting in the front and continues all the way to the back.
 Other popular styles include the lace up jean and multi button style jeans.